fjames003/cmsi281/Assignment3/README.md

     and the objects on it.

 ### Future Implementations
-    I would really like to build on this code by first eliminating many of the excess like for example the handfuls of for loops that all look relatively the same.
-Maybe trying to convert to for each loops so it looks cleaner.
-Additionally I'm sure I could have made use of interfaces somewhere or another.
-As I learn more about them I may make use of that functionality.
-But as of now I feel as if all of my pieces are too related to need interfaces.
-It is easier at this point to use abstract classes and extend them.

     As mentioned earlier on I think it would be interesting to allowing the gameobjects that don't move some added abilities.
 For example trees dying and growing.
 Players possibly planting trees or smashing rocks after rocks have been hit so many times.
 Similarly I think bosses should be